Last updated: July 31, 2019

 - Thinking Skills:

 - Remembering: Recalling or recognizing information ideas, and principles.
 Applying: Apply an abstract idea in a concrete situation to solve a problem or relate it to a prior experience.
 Analyzing: Break down a concept or idea into parts and show the relationships among the parts.
-Creating: Bring together parts (elements, compounds) of knowledge to form a whole and build relationships for NEW situations.
+Evaluating: Make informed judgements about the value of ideas or materials.
+Use standards and criteria to support opinions and views.

 Este plan de clase con actividades incluido también está disponible en español.